What is Your Quest? From Adventure Games to Interactive Books.

 Alice in Dataland is a solo meditation on a journey through the rabbit hole of Alice in Wonderland, structured with Alice’s adventures as a guiding metaphor and metatext.
 The project contains several remediations and adaptations of elit structures, including a version of Nick Montfort’s “Taroko Gorge” entitled “Twinkle Bat.”
 Although the project is built in HTML5, it evokes the early web, considering Wonderland and “Web 1.0” in parallel.
 This is a first iteration built for desktops.

-View from Within is an experiment in storytelling using an infinite canvas framework.
-The first iteration was created using Prezi (linked above), and moved through layers of the same moment, frozen in time.
+View from Within, a collaboration with John Murray, is an experiment in storytelling using an infinite canvas framework.
+The work explores perspectives at a moment of existential crisis through layers of the same moment, frozen in time.
 The project was inspired by Scott McCloud’s vision for the future of webcomics as an infinite canvas, with the browser as a portal to an experience unbounded by the printed page.
 The work is constructed from layers of hand-drawn illustrations.
-A new version, built in collaboration with John Murray in Unity and designed for an augmented reality platform, will be on display at the ELO 2014 Media Arts Show.
+A head-mounted display version, built in collaboration with John Murray in Unity and designed for an augmented reality platform, will be on display at the ELO 2014 Media Arts Show.